Social Work

 • 15 credits of coursework specific to the Reading Teacher 1316 license (5 courses)

 Our cross-categorical special education emphasis brings together educators from across the state to learn best practices in the field of special education.
 Our classes view individuals with disabilities from a strengths-based model and help you work toward the successful inclusion of individuals with disabilities.
+All courses are offered online, but your final course is a four-day, on-campus seminar culminating with commencement.

 How many credits is a master’s in education cross-categorical special education program?